What is Root Cause Analysis? This page explains:

 root cause analysis

 What root cause analysis tools or methods should you use?
-Here is guidance to help you pick the root cause analysis system you should use:
+Here is guidance to help you pick the root cause analysis system you should implement:

-If you have a system that guides you through the process outlined above and produces effective fixes, you will be well on your way to improving performance.
+If you have a system that guides you through the process outlined above and produces effective fixes, you will be well on your way to great root cause analysis and improved performance.

 Having an effective root cause analysis system is just the start.
-You need to train the potential users (employees, supervisors, engineers, and managers) how to use a root cause analysis system.
+You need to train the potential users (employees, supervisors, engineers, managers, and even senior executives) to use and understand the root cause analysis system.
 You should be careful to pick the best root cause analysis training.
 Training that helps incident investigators find the root causes of problems that they previously would have overlooked.
 Look for training that includes practical examples and allows the trainees to test the system using incidents from their facility/industry.

 There are different types of root cause analysis training that your facility may need, including:

-First, all employees that will be involved in investigations (either as part of an investigation team, as a facilitator, or as an interviewee) will need a basic understanding of the investigation process and tools.
-This helps them understand their role and the process’ focussed on finding fixable causes rather than placing blame.
+First, all employees involved in investigations (either as part of an investigation team, as a facilitator or as an interviewee) will need a basic understanding of the investigation process and tools.
+This helps them understand their role and the process.
+Also, they will understand that the process focuses on finding fixable causes rather than placing blame.
 This training can usually be accomplished in a four to eight-hour root cause analysis introduction course.

-Second, employees who will be performing basic investigations will need to know how to use the essential (minimum) root cause analysis tools to investigate simple incidents.
-This training can be accomplished in a two-day course.
+Second, employees performing basic investigations must know how to use the essential (minimum) root cause analysis tools to investigate simple incidents.
+This training can be accomplished in a two-day course or a three-day virtual course.

-Fourth, your facilitators (investigation experts) will need root cause analysis training to investigate major accidents.
-This will include in-depth knowledge of the root cause analysis tools, extensive practice, understanding of evidence collection techniques (including interviewing), understanding human error and equipment failure, and practice developing effective corrective actions.
-This training covers the basics plus the additional skills needed to handle the investigation of major accidents.
-This training will probably take about a week.
+Fourth, your facilitators (investigation experts) will need root cause analysis training to investigate significant incidents.
+This will include in-depth knowledge of the root cause analysis tools, extensive practice, understanding of evidence collection techniques (including interviewing), understanding of human errors and equipment failures, and practice in developing effective corrective actions.
+This training covers the basics plus the additional skills needed to investigate major accidents.
+This training will probably take about five days.
 Additional experience investigating precursor incidents is suggested before the investigator is assigned to facilitate a major accident investigation.

 Finally, all investigators need to hone their skills after their initial training.
-This should include reviews of their root cause analyses by experience investigation experts to provide feedback.
+This should include reviews of their root cause analyses by experienced investigators to provide feedback.
 Also, consider continuing training to sharpen and advance their root cause analysis skills.

 Modern root cause analysis systems have software to facilitate their use and make them more effective.
 The best root cause analysis software should:

-As we mentioned in the section on root cause analysis training, investigators need feedback on the effectiveness of their investigations and corrective actions to continually improve their skills.
-This feedback will help investigators continuously improve their root cause analysis skills (instead of having their skills decay over time).
+As we mentioned in the section on root cause analysis training, investigators need feedback on the effectiveness of their investigations and corrective actions to improve their skills continually.
+This feedback will help investigators improve their root cause analysis skills (instead of having their skills decay over time).

 One way to provide this feedback is to grade their investigation using a systematic grading tool.
-The tool should follow the suggestions provided in the section on performing a root cause analysis.
-An example of a root cause analysis grading tool can be found by CLICKING HERE.
-Also, the grading tool is built into the TapRooT® VI Software (Versions 6.8 and beyond).
+The tool should follow the suggestions in the section on performing a root cause analysis.
+A grading tool is built into the TapRooT® VI Software.

 Root cause analysis data can help: